 The cost sheet outlines the total estimated costs associated with participating in this program and can be used for financial aid and planning purposes.
 It includes fees charged on students’ U-Bill (course fee, Study Abroad Administrative Fee, and mandatory Iowa Regents CISI Travel Insurance), as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.
 Contact your Study Abroad advisor with questions regarding the cost sheet.

-The 2019 course fee is $4,266.
+The 2020 course fee is $4,266.
 The course fee does not include the Study Abroad Administrative Fee, CISI Travel Insurance, or out-of-pocket expenses, all of which are listed in the cost sheet below.
 As with the other out-of-pocket expenses, the amount listed for independent travel and housing during the last week of the program is an estimate, and participants may be able to reduce this cost through careful budgeting.
-Please note that this cost sheet is a draft version, and the Study Abroad Administrative fee listed is subject to change with any increase in tuition for Summer 2019.

 Most financial aid (scholarships, grants, and loans) is applicable to study abroad programs.
 Please check the Study Abroad website for information on financial aid and how it may be applied to studying abroad.
 You are also encouraged to speak with someone at the Office of Student Financial Aid to explore financial aid options.